docusign/code-examples-java/README.md

 ## IntelliJ Ultimate instructions

-The [IntelliJ IDE Ultimate edition](https://www.jetbrains.com/idea/) can be used with the example.
+The [IntelliJ IDE Ultimate edition](https://www.jetbrains.com/idea/) can be used with the launcher.
 The IntelliJ Ultimate edition is required due to its support for Spring Boot and JSP view pages.

+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip Step 1 as it was automatically performed for you.**

 **Step 1.** Download or clone the [code-examples-java](https://github.com/docusign/code-examples-java)